nagarajdev/Sitecore-Docs/sitecore-upgrades/how-to-upgrade-sitecore-8-2-update-3-to-8-2-update-7.md

   from 8.2 update 3 to 8.2 update 7.
 ---

-# Sitecore upgrade from 8.2 update 3 to 8.2 update 7
+# How to upgrade Sitecore upgrade 8.2 update 3 to 8.2 update 7

 ## 🗻Overview